eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + Collections
 	- Primary data structures for *Scala*: lists, sets, and maps
 		 \cite[\S5.3, pp. 155-156]{Tate2010}.
-	- The list is the primary data structure for functional programming languages;
+	- The list is the primary data structure for functional programming languages
+		\cite[\S5.3, pp. 156]{Tate2010}.
-	 	it is an ordered collection of things belonging to the same data type or clique in the class hierarchy;
+	 	* It is an ordered collection of things belonging to the same data type or clique in the class hierarchy \cite[\S5.3, pp. 156]{Tate2010}.
-		it can also use the *Java* feature *generics* to type the items in the list, so that each item in the list can have a different data type
+		* It can also use the *Java* feature *generics* to type the items in the list, so that each item in the list can have a different data type
 				\cite[\S5.3, pp. 156]{Tate2010}.
 		* Since list access is a function, use the "*()*" operator to access an